upamapsb/Upama/public/data/excess_mortality/README.md

 Stored in [`excess_mortality.csv`](https://github.com/owid/covid-19-data/blob/master/public/data/excess_mortality/excess_mortality.csv).

-As of 28 September 2021, the data columns are:
+As of 18 January 2022, the data columns are:

 - `location`: name of the country or region
 - `date`: date on which a reporting week or month ended in 2020–2022 only (week dates according to [ISO 8601](https://en.wikipedia.org/wiki/ISO_week_date)).
 These dates do not apply to other years, such as "deaths_2019_all_ages"; instead, the deaths data across years is organized according to the week or month number in that year — see the "time" and "time_unit" columns below.